Popular Subject Areas

 Study Abroad Program Description

 The Università Cattolica del Sacro Cuore offers a variety of courses related to Business, Communications, International Relations, Italian Language and Culture, Media, and more.
 This program offers courses taught in English (except for Italian language courses).
-If you’re interested in taking courses with locals (available in English and Italian), apply for the Semester/Year 2 program.
 No Italian language experience is required for this program.
 All courses are taught by local university faculty.
 Some courses may require additional fees.
 Classmates are international students.

 Semester 1A vs 1B: